The-Robotics-Forum/netra/README.md

 Awesome!
 If you want to contribute to this project, you're always welcome!
 See [Contributing Guidelines](CONTRIBUTING.md).
 You can also take a look at [Netra's Project Status Tracker](https://github.com/The-Robotics-Forum/netra/issues) for getting more information about current or upcoming tasks.

+## Report issues

+Something not working properly OR feature that not have been implemented yet.Check the issue tracker and add a new one if your problem is not listed.
+Please provide a detailed description of your problem and include steps to reproduce it.

 ## Want to discuss? 💬